theonejonahgold/wat-zegt-deze-brief/README.md

 ### Target audience

 The target audience consists of two groups.
-The functional illiterate minorities and the volunteers that will help them explaining the letters.
+The functional illiterate people and the volunteers that will help them explaining the letters.
 It is important to the target audience that an application is provided that fullfills their needs.
-For the functional illiterate minorities it is important that the application has the following aspects:
+For the functional illiterate people it is important that the application has the following aspects:

 - Interface of the application doesn't have to much text
 - The application should persist the language level A2